-NRx-101 NRx’s investigational medicine regimen NRX-101, if approved by the US FDA and other health-regulatory agencies, would be the first medicine regimen to treat suicidal bipolar depression.
+NRX-101 is part of NRx’s investigational medicine regimen of RNX-100 (Ketamine) and NRX-101, if approved by the US FDA and other health-regulatory agencies, would be the first medicine regimen to treat Severe Bipolar Depression in Patients with Acute Suicidal Ideation and Behavior (ASIB).
+The regimen starts with an initial stabilization of NRX-100 (ketamine), patients who respond and are no longer acutely suicidal and depressed are then treated with NRX-101.
 Today, no medicine is approved to treat patients with bipolar depression suffering suicidal ideation.
 The only FDA-approved treatment for this lethal condition is electroconvulsive therapy (ECT).
 With approximately fifty percent of patients with bipolar depression attempting suicide, new treatments are urgently needed.

-NRX-101 is a patented, oral fixed-dose combination of two FDA-approved drugs: Dcycloserine, an NMDA receptor modulator; and Lurasidone, a 5-HT2a receptor antagonist.
-The FDA has granted the combination therapy a Breakthrough Therapy Designation (BTD) for the treatment of severe depression and acute suicidal ideation and behavior in patients with bipolar depression, after initial stabilization with ketamine or other effective therapy.
+NRX-101 is a patented, oral fixed-dose combination of two FDA-approved drugs: D-cycloserine, an NMDA receptor modulator; and Lurasidone, a 5-HT2a receptor antagonist.
+The FDA has granted the combination therapy a Breakthrough Therapy Designation (BTD) for the treatment of severe bipolar depression in patients with acute suicidal ideation and behavior (ASIB), after initial stabilization with ketamine or other effective therapy.
 BTD provides a process designed to expedite the development and review of drugs that are intended to treat a serious condition, and for which preliminary clinical evidence indicates the medicine may demonstrate substantial improvement over available therapies.

 NRx Clinical Trial Information

-Full results from NRx’s STABIL-B trial, a phase 2 study were presented at the American College of Neuropsychopharmacology in December 2019.
-The US Food and Drug Administration granted BTD to NRX-101 based on this study.
+Results from NRx’s STABIL-B trial, a phase 2 study were presented at the American College of Neuropsychopharmacology in December 2018.
+The US Food and Drug Administration granted Breakthrough Therapy Designation (BTD) to NRX-101 based on this study.

 Further information about the STABIL-B trial can be found here,